lewis831/images/README.md

 Notes on what the code does can be found in client and server folders of this MeteorJS project.

-1. To get it to work make sure to first install in the file through terminal the following:
+1. To get it to work make sure to first install in the file using cd "images-master" through terminal the following:

     npm install --save axios